otrv4/otrv4/otrv4.md

 To resemble an in-person conversation means that both ends can deny that they have participated in said conversation.
 Both ends can also deny having sent one or many of the exchanged messages in the conversation.

-An conversation will take place over an insecure channel where potential hostile intermediaries are present at different levels.

 ### DAKE properties
  * Mutual authentication